Floating across my desk this morning is a press release from the European Court of Justice (ECJ).

-In the UK the response will be to ignore it.
+In the UK, the response will be to ignore it.
 What do they care?
 They are leaving Europe anyway.
-Until in 18 months’ time when the paralysis of ‘Brexit’ becomes too much Europe decide to militarily Annex the UK for its own good.
-At which point Germany will sell a lovely tried and tested timesheet system to the UK to ‘Ensure compliance’.
+Until in 18 months’ time when the paralysis of ‘Brexit’ becomes too much and Europe decides to militarily annex the UK for its own good.
+At which point Germany will sell a lovely tried and tested timesheet system to the UK to ‘ensure compliance’.

 The other 24 countries will decide it’s a silly rule and ignore it OR decide it should follow Germany’s lead that it is vital OR do something in the middle.

 I guess the middle would look a little like this – the employer must provide a form for the employee to fill in – the employee never does.
 But both parties are happy as the ‘ability’ to record time has been provided although no one ever uses it.
 Paperwork and jobs are created across Europe, everyone is compliant and happy, boxes ticked, red tape created – job done.
 (Where is the value??)

 If you want some help dealing with this madness when employing in Europe, please reach out to us.

 If you would like to read more about this, the press release can be found here.

 If you prefer the DIY approach and want to manage this yourself the full judgment is below – if you are considering this can I suggest you look at this article before you make that (crazy?) decision.

 If you are a true legal stalwart, the full judgment can be found here: ECJ Ruling